pmvdafonseca/pmvdafonseca/README.md

 - ⚡️ I have a degree in teleco engineering;
 - My interests are Digital Signal Processing and UI interface
 - Xbox Hardcore player in my spare time;
-- 💬 Ask me about anything, I am happy to help.
+- 💬 Ask me about anything, maybe i don't know but i'm always happy to help.

 **Languages:**